 Physical Education instructors should wear shirts with collars and shorts/pants that exhibit professional athletic attire.
-Employee's attire should be neat and clean and appropriate for a professional appearance.
-While shoes must be always worn, house shoes (e.g., slippers) and flip-flops are not allowed.
+Employees' attire should be neat and clean and appropriate for a professional appearance.
+While shoes must always be worn, house shoes (e.g., slippers) and flip-flops are not allowed.